WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

-The original \textsc{InfoGap} pipeline was developed for detecting cross-lingual gaps in biographical articles between English and either Russian or French.
-To generalize the method to a new domain and an additional language, we incorporated support for Chinese into the fact decomposition and verification modules.
-This involved custom preprocessing for tokenizing Chinese text, crafting prompts in Chinese, and performing human evaluation on Chinese articles to ensure that \textsc{InfoGap} is as reliable for Chinese as it is for the original languages studied by \citet{samir-etal-2024-locating}.
+In this study, we intentionally focused on English and three additional language editions, namely Russian, French, and Chinese.
+We chose the first two because the original \textsc{InfoGap} pipeline was developed for detecting cross-lingual gaps in biographical articles between English and either Russian or French.
+We included them because of they have been validated in the research to ensure accuracy.
+To generalize the method to a new domain and an additional language, we incorporated support for Chinese into the fact decomposition and verification modules, as some co-authors were proficient in Chinese.
+This involved custom preprocessing for tokenization, crafting prompts, and conducting human evaluation on Chinese texts to confirm that \textsc{InfoGap} performs comparably to its performance on the original languages studied by \citet{samir-etal-2024-locating}.